-In April 2012, the United States Patent and Trademark Office (the "USPTO") issued U.S. Patent number 8,148,356 (the "356 Acetadote Patent") which is assigned to the Company.
+Cumberland has a number of Patents issued through the United States Patent and Trademark Office (the "USPTO") including U.S. Patent number 8,148,356 (the "356 Acetadote Patent") which is assigned to the Company.
 The claims of the 356 Acetadote Patent encompass the new Acetadote formulation and include composition of matter claims.
 Following its issuance, the 356 Acetadote Patent was listed in the FDA Orange Book.
 The 356 Acetadote Patent is scheduled to expire in May 2026, which time period includes a 270-day patent term adjustment granted by the USPTO.